Patribots4738/Crescendo2024/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: NEW FEATURE
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for the robot
 title: ''
 labels: enhancement
 assignees: ''

 ---
-## Story
+## User Story

-## AC
+## Acceptance Criteria
 - [ ]